 Lighting and accessories manufacturer Bruce Bradburn, CEO of Bradburn Gallery Home, is a big proponent of Market introductions.
 “High Point Market is the place to begin personal relationships that will pay off mightily in the months ahead,” says Bradburn, noting that it’s crucial to arrange appointments for Market well in advance of your arrival.
 “Factories love knowing they have an appointment and will be sure to have principals, sales managers and sales reps present to meet a potential new account.”

-As you make your Market plans, please remember that some exhibitors choose to open their showrooms on Friday, and some choose to start packing up on Thursday morning.
-So, we strongly recommend scheduling appointments for any showrooms you intend to visit on Friday, October 16 or Thursday, October 22.
+As you make your Market plans, please remember that some exhibitors choose to open their showrooms on Friday, and some choose to start packing up on Wednesday.
+So, we strongly recommend scheduling appointments for any showrooms you intend to visit on Friday, or Wednesday.